Induction1/PlanetaryBoundaries/README.md

 This research project is about creating an enhanced Planetary Boundaries with detailed information of nonrenewable energy stocks and critical metal consumptions.

-The main doc link for research collaboration is [here](https://docs.google.com/spreadsheets/d/1BQxb_64Y3AaJucbi4gKFQSzHyF9mcKbcQFAaD9j6oKM/edit?usp=sharing) which was used to collect for discussion with
+The main doc link for research collaboration is [here](https://docs.google.com/spreadsheets/d/1BQxb_64Y3AaJucbi4gKFQSzHyF9mcKbcQFAaD9j6oKM/edit?usp=sharing) which was used for discussion with Professor Thomas Gregor and sharing the data discovered in the research.

 ## Graph Generation